-EDU242Secondary Methods in Mathematics I1 hourPrerequisite: EDU170.
-Corequisite: MAT271, MAT272, MAT315, or MAT320.This course is designed for sophomores pursuing a professional teaching license with anendorsement in secondary (9-12) mathematics as the first course in the secondary mathematics methods sequence.
+Prerequisite: EDU170.
+Corequisite: MAT271, MAT272, MAT315, or MAT320.
+This course is designed for sophomores pursuing a professional teaching license with an endorsement in secondary (9-12) mathematics as the first course in the secondary mathematics methods sequence.
 The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU 170, and introduces students to the additional skills necessary to teach algebra or precalculus.
 Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and co-teaching using those topics being covered in a corequisite calculus or algebra course in MAT.
 EDU242 meets concurrently with EDU342.